Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetuner.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.1c

+- Fixed a bug where the settings would not save when closing the game.
+- Fixed a bug where diffs with custom Target Towards values would not be printed in the bruteforce terminal.
+- Did some cleanup.

 ### v2.1.1b